1. Home

 4.0 | Timeline

-The timeline can be used to determine exactly when a widget should be visible to the viewer by changing the start and endpoint.
+The timeline is used to determine exactly when a widget should be visible to the viewer by setting its start and endpoint.

 Interactive Studio timeline widget